+This quarter's speakers are renowned experts in power and energy systems, and we believe they will bring novel insights and fruitful discussions to Stanford.
 This seminar is offered as a 1 unit seminar course, CEE 272T/EE292T for interested students.
 This course can be repeated for credit for the students.

 SmartGrid Seminar Organization Team: